Answers are at the right or below the question in "Light Blue".

 The Torah was believed to be written in 400 BC.

-25. How can one be saved from going to the furnace called Hell?
+How can one avoid entering the furnace known as Hell?

-a.
-By praying daily, especially repeating "The Lord's Prayer.".

 b.
+By praying daily, including reciting "The Lord's Prayer."

-By going to church every week; and keeping the Sabbath.
+c.
+By going to church every week and keeping the Sabbath.

 d.
 Praying for forgiveness is part of keeping out of the fires of Hell.